Our School

 From the Principal

 Baxter Primary School is a caring community where students are encouraged to reach their full potential and become successful citizens.
-Parents are encouraged to play a significant role in the guidance of their children’s education together with our experienced, caring and nurturing staff.
+Parents are encouraged to play a significant role in the guidance of their children’s education, together with our experienced, caring and nurturing staff.

-Baxter Primary School have an open-door policy where parents, students and staff are encouraged to build respectful relationships with each other.
-The school provides a comprehensive curriculum for all students from Foundation to Year 6 in the areas of Literacy, Numeracy, Technology, Science, Humanities, Indonesian, The Arts, Health and Physical Education.
+Baxter Primary School has an open-door policy where parents, students and staff are encouraged to build respectful relationships with each other.
+The school provides a comprehensive curriculum for all students from Foundation to Year 6 in the areas of Literacy, Numeracy, Technology, Science, Humanities, The Arts, Health and Physical Education.

 For a personal tour with me or for further information please don’t hesitate to contact the school on 5971 1391 or via email at baxter.ps@education.vic.gov.au.